 Recently I was on a roll to Jaipur with a friend of mine.
-It was just another day, early morning, I got into my car and drove straight to Jaipur; had a stopover at my friend’s place, picked him and the next stop was in Jaipur.
+It was just another day, early morning, I got into my car and drove straight to Jaipur; just before coming out of Delhi, I had a stopover at my friend’s place to pick him and then the next stop was in Jaipur.
 Well, we had a mid highway halt too, of course for a cup of tea at a highway dhaba, couldn’t really skip that.
 After a short while, we were back on our way to our destination.
 We reached Jaipur in about 4hr 30mins approximately.

 The first huddle was hotel, well not really a huddle but a tough choice to make as there were several luxury properties in and around the area (Tonk Road) such as Radisson, Crowne Plaza, Sarovar, Four Points etc, but we opted for ‘Royal Orchid Hotel’.
 Right from the elevation this hotel attracted both of us.
 The building got red bricks exteriors which caught our eyes, and it was easy to decide as where to make our stay during our time in Jaipur.

 As we entered the hotel, we were treated with a glass of refreshing watermelon juice.
 We went straight to the reception, checked in to a suite as we wanted to experience the best.
 As we enter the hotel, the reception desk was on the left, while on the right there was lounge/bar (Salsa), straight up was a big lobby with a huge flower pot in the middle, moving a little further, there’s elevators on the right, little more further and there are two of the dining houses i.e Limelight and Tiger Trail.
 While Tiger Trail is just a Dinner speciality restaurant (so it serves dinner only), on the other side, Limelight was a buffet (for breakfast and dinner) restaurant.